Joint Spectral Radius and Path-Complete Graph Lyapunov Functions: Duality and examples of families of path-complete graphs

 \begin{proof} The inequalities in (\ref{eq:max.quadratics.LMIs}) imply that every node of the associated graph has incoming edges labeled with all the different $m$ matrices.
 Therefore, by Proposition~\ref{prop:in.out.going.edges.path.complete} the graph is path-complete and the proof of absolute asymptotic stability then follows.
 The proof that the pointwise maximum of the quadratics is a common Lyapunov function is again left to the reader. \end{proof}

 \begin{remark} The linear matrix inequalities in (\ref{eq:min.quadratics.LMIs}) and (\ref{eq:max.quadratics.LMIs}) are (convex) sufficient conditions for existence of min-of-quadratics or max-of-quadratics Lyapunov functions.
 The converse is not true.
 The works in ~\cite{composite_Lyap},~\cite{composite_Lyap2}, \cite{convex_conjugate_Lyap}, \cite{hu-ma-lin} have additional multipliers in (\ref{eq:min.quadratics.LMIs}) and (\ref{eq:max.quadratics.LMIs}) that make the inequalities non-convex but when solved with a heuristic method contain a larger family of min-of-quadratics and max-of-quadratics Lyapunov functions.
-Even if the non-convex inequalities with multipliers could be solved exactly, except for special cases where the $\mathcal{S}$-procedure is exact (e.g., the case of two quadratic functions), these methods still do not completely characterize min-of-quadratics and max-of-quadratics functions. \end{remark} \aaa{\begin{remark} The work in \cite{LeeD06} on ``path-dependent quadratic Lyapunov functions'' and the work in \cite{daafouzbernussou} on ``parameter dependent Lyapunov functions''--when specialized to the analysis of arbitrarily switched linear systems--are special cases of Corollary~\ref{cor:min.of.quadratics} and~\ref{cor:max.of.quadratics} respectively.
+Even if the non-convex inequalities with multipliers could be solved exactly, except for special cases where the $\mathcal{S}$-procedure is exact (e.g., the case of two quadratic functions), these methods still do not completely characterize min-of-quadratics and max-of-quadratics functions. \end{remark}

+\aaa{\begin{remark} \amal{The LMIs associated with ``path-dependent quadratic Lyapunov functions'' of any given path length (see~\cite{LeeD06}) and the LMIs associated with ``parameter dependent Lyapunov functions''~\cite{daafouzbernussou}---when specialized to the analysis of arbitrarily switched linear systems---are special cases of Corollary~\ref{cor:min.of.quadratics} and~\ref{cor:max.of.quadratics} respectively}.
 This observation makes a connection between these techniques and min/max-of-quadratics Lyapunov functions which is not established in~\cite{LeeD06},~\cite{daafouzbernussou}.
-It is also interesting to note that the path-complete graph corresponding to the LMIs proposed in \cite{LeeD06} (see Theorem 9 there) is the well-known De Bruijn graph~\cite{GraphTheory_Handbook}.
-We will analyze the bound on the JSR obtained by analysis via this path-complete graph in the later sections.
+It is also interesting to note that the path-complete graph corresponding to \amal{the LMIs of path-dependent quadratic Lyapunov functions of any path length (see Theorem 9 in~\cite{LeeD06}) is the well-known De Bruijn graph~\cite{GraphTheory_Handbook}.
+The ``path length'' of these Lyapunov functions is interestingly the dimension of the De Bruijn graph}.
+We will analyze the bound on the JSR obtained by analysis via this path-complete graph in later sections \amal{since we have empirically observed that path-dependent quadratic Lyapunov functions are among the most powerful ones in comparison to all of our graphs}.

 \end{remark}}